-In general, Part IV of the Health of Animals Regulations permits importation into Canada of most of these items, if the country of origin is the United States.
-If the country of origin is other than the United States, and in this case the uncontested evidence is that the country of origin of the imported duck meat was China, importation into Canada is only permitted if the importer meets one of the four prescribed requirements of Part IV of the Health of Animals Regulations, namely:
+In general, Part IV of the Health of Animals Regulations permits importation into Canada of most animal by-products, if the country of origin is the United States.
+If the country of origin is other than the United States, importation into Canada is only permitted (except for certain specified products such as gluestock and bone meal, for which there are other specific requirements) if the importer meets one of the following four prescribed requirements of Part IV of the Health of Animals Regulations, namely:

-1. Under subsection 41.(1) if the country of origin has a disease- free designation and the importer produces a certificate signed by an official of the government of the country of origin that shows that the country of origin is the designated country referred to in the disease- free designation.
+1. Under subsection 41.(1) if the country of origin has a disease-free designation and the importer produces a certificate signed by an official of the government of the country of origin that shows that the country of origin is the designated country referred to in the disease-free designation.

-No such certificate was presented.
+No such certificate was provided.